 Galileo, Cassini, Hubble, Kepler – four giants of astronomy whose namesake spacecraft have deepened our understanding of the universe.
 No one doubts the importance of these men in the history of astronomy, but isn’t it telling that, when you think about it, not a single spacecraft comes to mind that is named after any of their female colleagues?

 In the 21st century, the number of women astronomers, astrophysicists, astrobiologists, and cosmologists has grown, but fair-minded observers would agree that there remains much progress to be made.
-So, in a modest attempt to balance the scale, let’s take a look at the lives and signal accomplishments of [3 or 4?] exemplary women astronomers who, we can hope, will one day loan their names to spacecraft that extend humankind’s knowledge of the heavens.
+So, in a modest attempt to balance the scale, let’s take a look at the lives and signal accomplishments of four exemplary women astronomers who, we can hope, will one day loan their names to spacecraft that extend humankind’s knowledge of the heavens.

 In 1786, a diminutive woman peered through a rather large (for the time) telescope and saw a mysterious, long-tailed object moving through the night sky over England – Caroline Lucretia Herschel had discovered her first comet.
 To his credit, her better-known brother, William Herschel, referred to the object as “My Sister’s Comet” when he recorded it in his notebook.
 But when the Royal Family learned of Caroline’s discovery, it was her brother who was summoned to Windsor Castle to explain and demonstrate it.